Enderun School

 The Enderun School (اندرون مکتب) was a palace school and boarding school within Topkapi Palace.
-It was mostly for Princes of the court and the Janissaries of the Ottoman Empire.
+It was mostly for princes of the court and the Janissaries of the Ottoman Empire.
 Students here were primarily recruited via devşirme, a system of the Islamization of Christian slave children for serving the Ottoman government in bureaucratic, managerial, and Janissary military positions.
 Over the centuries, the Enderun School was fairly successful in generating Ottoman statesmen by drawing among the empire's various ethnic groups and giving them a common Muslim education.
 The school was run by the "Inner Service" (Enderûn) of the Ottoman palace and had both academic and military purposes.
 The graduates were expected to devote themselves to government service and be free of links to lower social groups.

 The Enderun School's gifted education program has been called the world's first institutionalized education for the gifted.

 History

 The growth of Ottoman Empire is attributed and was dependent on the selection and education of statesmen.
-A vital component of Mehmet II's goal to revive the otoman Empire was to establish a special school to select the best youngsters within the empire and to mold them for government.
+A vital component of Mehmet II's goal to revive the Ottoman Empire was to establish a special school to select the best youngsters within the empire and to mould them for government.
 Mehmet II improved the existing palace school founded by his father, Murat II and established the Enderun Academy (Enderun) in Istanbul.